gcarvajal1222/Sentiment-Analysis-NYT-Immigration-Articles/README.md

 # Extra Analysis:
 Extra Analysis for further research implementation in order to aggregate monthly, yearly and quarterly data
 # Web App Predicctions (Still in development)
+1. Build a Machine learning model on retrained VADER data
-Web application in order to predict new articles from retrained data and create a service that ingests new articles via the NYT time API
+2. Web application in order to predict new articles from retrained data and create a service that ingests new articles via the NYT time API